adata111/opengl-solids/README.md

 Different dodecadrons can be viewed by pressing `spacebar`

+## My story :)
+So once upon a time we were all on campus and I was sitting in my hostel room(Elongated square dipyramid) doing my Graphics assignment when my friend chucked me out of the room and forced me to go to JC (yes, I had to be forced to go to JC).
+We went to JC and met the rest of the gang.
+We luckily got our favourite table (pentagonal antiprism) at JC.
+We were engaging in our favourite activities: discussing random nonsense and creating new records for the fastest time to drink a glass of nimboo paani (obviously I was just spectating xD).
+One of my friends then showed us a ring she got from her crush.
+It had a beautiful gem(pentagonal cupola) on it.
+We were admiring the ring when we noticed a star-like object(small stellated dodecahedron) approaching JC.
+It looked beautiful but it came closer and we realized how huge it was.
+Soon we were chased out of JC and the campus by the giant spiky object (great stellated dodecahedron) that we now know as Coronavirus :(

 ## Movement
 ### Shapes
 - Right, left, up and down using the respective arrow keys